 Colors and Markings

 The moonlight gourami is long and flat; its head has a concave curve.
 Its ventral fins boast long filaments which are sensitive to touch; males' pelvic fins are red while females' pelvic fins are yellow or colorless.
 It has small, silvery scales which, as it matures, develop a pretty greenish iridescence.
-Its eyes are red or orange.
+The eyes are red or orange.